felucian/Ready-AI-APP-ST304/Lab_Modules/04_RollingUpdates/04_RollingUpdates.md

 ## 4. Deploy BookService using Rolling Updates strategy

-1. While the _poller.ps1_ script is running, using the PowerShell reserved to _kubectl_ proceed to deploy the BookService API using the rolling updates strategy by executing
+1. While the _poller.ps1_ script is running, from the PowerShell session we used to run _kubectl_ commands, run the following command in order to proceed with the deployment of the BookService API with a rolling updates strategy

    ```dos
    kubectl apply -f C:\Labs\K8sConfigurations\rolling-updates\bookservice-V2-rolling-update.yaml